 I was born on September 12th, 1964, in Naarden, The Netherlands and grew up in Bussum, a suburb of Amsterdam.
 I moved to Amsterdam in 1983, to study economics at the University of Amsterdam.

 My interest in art started when I was 17, when I became seriously interested in music and wanted to become a composer.
 Because of the tacit opposition of my parents, and possibly my own doubts, I did not pursue a career in music, but went to study economics in 1983, which I managed to keep up for no less than two and a half years.
-Later on I developed an interest in physics and mathematics, which I studied on my own account (and still do, occasionally, to humor the nerd in me), but economics still doesn't particularly interests me, so much for that.
+Later on I developed an interest in physics and mathematics, which I studied on my own account.

 In 1990 I started to paint in a casual and decidedly amateurish way, until in 1997 "something clicked" and I became far more motivated, producing a series of